-This entry is part 15 of 15 in the series Case studies
+This entry is part 1 of 3 in the series PPI Awards: Round 4 Reports

 In conversation with: Dr Monsey McLeod, Lead Pharmacist Medication Safety and Anti-infectives Research and Dr Anne Campbell, Research Associate at National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Healthcare Associated Infection and Antimicrobial Resistance at Imperial College London.